 We also provide many author benefits, such as free PDFs, a liberal copyright policy, special discounts on Elsevier publications and much more.
 Please click here for more information on our author services.

 The editors of The Journal of Nutritional Biochemistry (JNB) welcome the submission of original manuscripts on experimental and clinical nutrition as it interfaces with biochemistry, molecular biology, physiology, and toxicology.
-The scope of the journal includes the broad area of in vitro and in vivo studies of mechanistic aspects of nutritional sciences.
+The scope of the journal includes the broad area of in vivo and in vitro studies of mechanistic aspects of nutritional sciences.
+Preferred manuscripts include studies, which focus on nutrients and/or bioactive compounds with nutritional value derived from diets/whole foods.
 The criteria for acceptance of papers submitted for publication are originality, quality and clarity of the content.
 Each manuscript is internally reviewed and prioritized before a full external review takes place.
 All contributions must be based on original, unpublished research and will be peer reviewed.
 All authors bear responsibility for ensuring the integrity and quality of their reported research.
 It is the author's responsibility to secure permission to use figures or tables that have been published elsewhere.

 Contributions may be classified as original research or review articles.
 Most review articles are invited by the editor.
 Authors interested in submitting a review article should contact the editorial office.
 The rapid publication of original manuscripts is a goal of the journal.
 Manuscripts must be written in English.
 Each manuscript is considered for publication with the understanding that it has not been submitted to any other journal.
 Upon acceptance for publication, papers are subject to editorial review and revision.

 All manuscripts submitted to JNB are checked for plagiarism.
 Any suspect of plagiarism or data manipulation will result in automatic rejection of a manuscript, independent of stage of review or publication process.
 JNB does not have any page charges.